shocktopus-dot/Odin-recipes/README.md

 # Odin-recipes
-this a recipe for maggi
+this a website for simple, easy and quick recipes
+It has recipes for hot summers and chilly rainy days